jlizier/jidt/readme-template.txt

 They can also be generated using "ant javadocs" (useful if you are on an SVN view).
 Further, they will soon be posted on the web.

+The project wiki also contains further information on various aspects; see http://code.google.com/p/information-dynamics-toolkit/ to start.

 Further documentation is provided by the Usage examples below.

 You can also join our email discussion group jidt-discuss at http://groups.google.com/d/forum/jidt-discuss